-In this article, we’ll learn how to scrape Google search results and automatically pull the data to Google Sheets.
-We can scrape data such as titles, links, and snippets among other things.
+In this article, we’ll learn how to scrape Google Search results and automatically pull the data to Google Sheets.
+We can scrape data such as titles, links, and snippets among other things–all without a single line of coding.

 Scraping the Google Search results page can quickly and easily be done using a simple Google Sheets extension called Amigo.
-With Amigo we can scrape Google Search results without a single line of coding and set it to retrieve the search engine results page periodically.
+With Amigo we can scrape Google Search results without a single line of coding and set it to retrieve the Google Search results periodically.
 We only need to specify the search keyword and Amigo will fetch us the latest results for that query without any additional manual input.

 Steps to scrape Google Search results: